(service) - strategy

 The Lounge is a digital experience that facilitates interaction driven community within the boutique fashion industry.
 By leveraging manufactured scarcity in a virtual environment, users are brought into a digital waiting room while they wait their turn into a limited user count shopping website.
 This speculative project aims to recreate ephemeral store experiences in an industry that’s struggling to maintain digital engagement.

-In the digital age COVID-19 has forced us into, a larger percentage of experiences that provide us with emotional value are coming through digital mediums rather than physical.
+Context - In the digital age COVID-19 has forced us into, a larger percentage of experiences that provide us with emotional value are coming through digital mediums rather than physical.
 How do we identify with others through technologies when meeting face to face is no longer an option?
 The closure of physical experiences has forced innovation within the digital sphere.
 In a life of lockdown, companies are trying everything they can to maintain a sense of connectedness through online platforms.

 The high-end fashion industry has always relied on personalized in-person shopping treatments to make the customer feel valued.
 Their shopping experience is equally as important to the product.
 Now that brick+mortar personalization has been limited, customers are now faced with digital platforms to access these experiences.
 But what's missing?
 With this framing, I surveyed 3 local fashion boutiques in Salt Lake City to compare their in shop and online experiences.